 No one food or drink, consumed on its own, has the power to make you lose weight.
 However, lime water may offer some benefit to those trying to slim down, if it's combined with a reduced-calorie diet and exercise program.
+Using a calorie counter app is a great trick to staying on track.
 Consult your doctor to discuss diet and foods that promote a healthy weight loss.

 Diet Myths About Lime Water